 .deb files or use APT.
 If you’re Arch-based use

 .pkg.tar.xz files or pacman.
 Nothing that challenges you, I assure you.

 .AppImage files.
 These are easiest apps to use.
 I encourage you to use them instead of other kinds.
 You only need to open these files (double-click on them) and they run.

 Join a community

 It’s needless to say that you’ll need help in some steps or during first times of using your new operating system.
-Good news is that software libre has a great community to help people.
+Good news is that free software has a great community to help people.

 We also have various communities for different matters so you’ll always have someone to help you configure or use your new operating system if you need.